-The 16th arrondisement is largely residential – and the home of many Embassies.
-I like it for its stunning honey coloured architecture that just screams money.
+The 16th arrondissement is largely residential – and the home of many Embassies.
+I like it for its stunning honey coloured architecture that just you know is just so expensive.
 It’s also well located for the Eiffel Tower and its Metro links.

 The quiet, leafy green streets that (discretely) scream “old money”.
 The shops, that scream tasteful Parisian style.